christophergandrud/cv/cv_web/Gandrud_cv_web.md

 ### Work in Progress

+- Statistical Rules and Member State Electoral Incentives: Eurostat and the Europeanisation of Responses to Financial Crises.
+With Mark Hallerberg.
 - On Whose Account?
 Financial Crises, Elections, and the Rules of the Game.
 Book project with Mark Hallerberg.
 - The Financial Regulatory Transparency Index.
 With Mark Copelovich and Mark Hallerberg.
 - Triggering Macroeconomic Policy.
 With Jeffrey Chwieroth.